cronical/budget_dance/docs/fcast.md

 Example: Brokerage with muni funds

-TxEx Fed Pct 100%
-TxEx CT Pct 1.02%

 Div Pct/Val  0  0
 Int Pct/Val  3.77%  16,724
 CapGn Pct/val -0.25%  -1101
 UnRlz Pct/val -3.97% -16871

+The `invest-actl` table field `Gains` represent capital changes due to sales, only.
+This value comes from the investment performance report.

+This is different than those amounts reported by mutual funds as capital gains distributions - essentially a form of dividend but marked as LT or ST for tax purposes.
+This value comes from dividend transactions in the account and is exposed via the I and E report.

+#### Table iande invest work

+The set of lines that represent income and expenses for each account is added to a new table:`tbl_invest_iande_actl`.

-Moneydance report: Investment IandE is a configured Transaction Filter that selects just the investment income and expense lines for all accounts.
+The actuals derive from a Moneydance report: Investment IandE, which is a configured Transaction Filter that selects just the investment income and expense lines for all accounts.
 It should select dates over the years that are actuals.
 The result is saved into `invest-iande.tsv`.

 The values are summarized by investment accounts for each of the categories.
 These become the numerators of the actual rates experience for each category for each account.
 The denominator is the opening balance of the account.
-Its imperfect for accounts where money is moved in or out during the year, but it can be used to approxmiate defaul rates for forecast years.
+Its imperfect for accounts where money is moved in or out during the year, but it is adequate for its use of setting default rates for forecast years.

 The summarization is done on they Python side at load time.
 The ratios are calculated in the spreadsheet.
-Rates less than a threshhold are rounded to zero.
-The average of the previous periods is used to carry the rates into the forecast period.
+Rates are rounded to 1 basis point (.01%).
+The rolling average of the previous periods is used to carry the rates into the forecast period.

-To support this, a the `Rlzd Int/Gn` line is renamed to `CapGn (sale)` the `invest-actl` table to represent capital changes due to sales, only.
-This value comes from the investment performance report.

-This is different than those amounts reported by mutual funds as capital gains distributions - essentially a form of dividend but marked as LT or ST for tax purposes.
-This value comes from dividend transactions in the account and is exposed via the I and E report.

-The set of lines that represent income and expenses for each account is added to a new table:`tbl_invest_iande_actl`.

 The balances table is also modified to replace the `Rlzd Int/Gn` with the same lines as needed for each account.
 This allows the `iande` forecast for these lines to be calculated as the sum across all accounts for the line for forecast periods.
 For actual periods those values will derive directly from the Moneydance report (and they had better be the same).